Team-Legacy/Nestcoin/README.md

 in the Nestcoin.sol contract there is a function called mint which is publicly accessible, this means the contract owner can call it anytime the function requires two input and address and amount to be minted

-The currency created (Nestcoin) is and Erc 20 token which means it will define six different implementation coding functions for the benefit of other tokens within the Ethereum system. they include;
+The currency created (Nestcoin) is an Erc 20 token which means it will define six different implementation coding functions for the benefit of other tokens within the Ethereum system. they include;

 1. total supply